 1 How to play a Chopdisc set?

 Chopdisc is played over several sets (e.g. best of 3 or best of 5), and just as in darts, the goal of each set is to reach a score of exactly zero within the lowest number of throws.
 Chopdisc starts with 54 points.
 The Target with the highest score is the Pink Sweet Spot with a score of 9 points.
 See the picure above for the other Targets and their scores.
 The “finish” flag pictured left in the image at the top of this page, is used as a wind flag.
 Since it is useful for players to know where the wind is coming from.

 1.2 Game play

 Each player starts with a score of 54 and attempts to reduce it to zero by hitting Targets (in different colors) on the Stick Targets.
-In turn, each player throws three frisbees from a distance of three meters.
+In turn, each player throws three frisbees from a distance of 3 meter.